 Deployment Tips from Real Military Wives

 Although I love to share my own advice and experience on this blog, I know that everyone is different, and we all have our own methods for coping with deployment.
 Some people stay on base, some people move home.
 Some people have babies, some people get a job.
-So today I want to share with you a lot of deployment tips from a variety of military wives!
+So today I want to share with you a lot of deployment tips from a variety of military spouses!
 Hopefully some of these will be helpful to you, no matter what stage you are in right now.

-Top Deployment Tips
+Top Deployment Tips from Military Spouses

 - “Set a fitness goal, and stick with it.
 You will feel so accomplished, and your body will feel better too.
 Endorphins are great for improving your mood.”

 - “Avoid negativity.
 Make friends with positive people!”

 - “A little bit of TV for the kids can be a lifesaver!”